systemd/mkosi/mkosi.md

   but a directory `mkosi.builddir/` exists in the local directory it is automatically used for this purpose (also see below).

+`--include-directory`

+: Takes a path of a directory to use as the include directory.
+This directory is mounted at /usr/include when building the build image and when running the build script.
+This means all include files installed to /usr/include will be stored in this directory.
+This is useful to make include files available on the host system for use by language servers to provide code completion.
+If this option is not specified, but a directory `mkosi.includedir/` exists in the local directory, it is automatically used for this purpose (also see below).

 `--build-package=`

 : Similar to `--package=`, but configures packages to install only in